This page is continuously updated to reflect the latest developments.

 What is an unconference?

 A handful of introductory sessions will be scheduled ahead of time.
-These will likely take place early in the week.
-We’ll try our best to fit them into one of three daily slots (see below).
+These will take place earlier in the week (most likely Tuesday through Thursday).

 Who can propose session topics?